Holly-808/ACC102_Individual_task/README.md

 # ACC102_Individual_task
 ## Firm_Performance_Analysis

-## 1. Introduction
+## Project Overview

-This project focuses on a business question: How do firm size and leverage affect profitability of Chinese listed companies?
-Which analyses the relationship between firm size, financial leverage, and profitability using financial data from CSMAR.
-The objective is to provide data-driven insights that can support investors in evaluating firm performance and making more informed investment decisions.
+This project investigates the relationship between firm size, leverage, and profitability using financial data from Chinese listed companies obtained from the CSMAR database.

-Profitability is assessed using multiple indicators, including Return on Assets (ROA), Return on Equity (ROE), and profit margin, allowing for a comprehensive evaluation of asset efficiency, shareholder returns, and operational performance.
+The objective is to understand how firm characteristics influence performance and to provide insights that can support investment decision-making.

 ---

-## 2. Data Source
+## Dataset

-The data is obtained from the CSMAR database, which provides financial information on Chinese listed companies.
+The dataset is sourced from the CSMAR financial database and includes key financial indicators such as:

-Key variables include:
+* Firm Size (proxied by total assets)
-Net Profit
+* Net Profit
-ROA (Return on Assets)
-ROE (Return on Equity)
+* Return on Assets (ROA)
+* Return on Equity (ROE)
-Leverage
+* Leverage
-Profit Margin
+* Profit Margin

-For analytical clarity, Firms are grouped into four size categories based on their scale, using total size indicators (e.g., total assets or net profit) to classify companies into “Low”, “Medium-Low”, “Medium-High”, and “High” groups.

-The grouping is designed to simplify the analysis and allow for clearer comparison of financial performance across different firm sizes.
-By aggregating firms into size-based categories, the study highlights general patterns in profitability, efficiency, and financial risk.
+To facilitate analysis, firms are grouped into four categories (Low, Medium-Low, Medium-High, High) based on quartiles of firm size.
+This grouping enables comparison of financial performance across different scales of operation.

 ---

-## 3. Methodology
+## Methodology

+The analysis is conducted in three main stages:

-### Data Visualisation
+### 1. Data Cleaning

-Bar charts are used to compare financial performance across firm size groups.
-A dual-axis chart is used to compare ROA (profitability) and leverage (financial risk) across firm size groups.
-ROA is presented as a line, while leverage is shown as a bar chart on a secondary axis to highlight their relationship.
+* Converted variables to numeric format
+* Removed missing values
+* Ensured consistency across financial indicators

-### Regression Analysis
+### 2. Regression Analysis

-An Ordinary Least Squares (OLS) regression model is applied to examine the relationship between profitability (ROA) and key financial factors such as leverage and profit margin.
+An Ordinary Least Squares (OLS) regression model is applied:

+ROA = β₀ + β₁(Leverage) + β₂(Profit Margin) + ε

+This model evaluates how leverage and operational performance affect firm profitability.

+### 3. Data Visualization

+Several visualizations are used to explore patterns:

+* Bar charts to compare financial indicators across size groups
+* Line plots (normalized) to examine trends
+* Boxplots to analyze the distribution of firm size

 ---

-## 4. Key Insights for Investors
+## Key Insights

+The analysis reveals several important patterns.

-Larger firms generate significantly higher net profits, indicating strong economies of scale and more stable earnings potential.
+First, firm size is strongly associated with performance.
+Larger firms generate significantly higher net profits and demonstrate improved efficiency, as reflected in higher ROA and ROE.

+Second, profit margin increases across size groups, indicating that larger firms benefit from better cost control and operational efficiency.

-Profitability (ROA and ROE) improves with firm size, suggesting that larger firms are more efficient in utilizing assets and delivering returns to shareholders.
+Third, leverage rises consistently with firm size, suggesting that larger firms rely more heavily on debt financing.

-Leverage increases with firm size, implying that higher profitability may be accompanied by greater financial risk.
-Smaller firms exhibit negative or volatile profit margins, indicating potential operational instability and higher uncertainty.
+Fourth, regression results show that leverage has a statistically significant negative impact on ROA, indicating that higher financial risk may reduce profitability.
+In contrast, profit margin has a relatively weak positive effect.

-These findings highlight an important trade-off between profitability and financial risk, which investors should consider when evaluating investment opportunities.
+Overall, the findings highlight a trade-off between performance and financial risk, where larger firms achieve stronger results but also take on greater leverage.

 ---

-## 5. Investment Implications
+## Limitations

-* Investors seeking stable returns may prefer larger firms due to their higher profitability and efficiency.
-* Investors with higher risk tolerance may explore smaller firms for potential growth opportunities, but should be cautious of financial instability.
-* The increasing leverage among larger firms suggests the need to carefully assess debt levels when evaluating investment risk.
+Several limitations should be considered when interpreting the results.

+Although the dataset is large, grouping firms into size categories reduces firm-level detail and may mask variation within groups.
+In addition, the data exhibits skewness and extreme values, particularly among larger firms, which may influence both visualizations and regression results.

+The regression model is relatively simple and does not include other potentially important variables such as industry effects or macroeconomic conditions.
+Furthermore, the assumptions of the OLS model may not fully hold due to non-normality in the data.

+These factors suggest that the results should be interpreted with caution.

 ---

-## 6. Project Structure
+## Conclusion

-README.md ： Project documentation

-LiuyingChen2470403-checkpoint.ipynb ： Main analysis notebook
+This project demonstrates that firm size plays a significant role in shaping profitability and financial structure.
+Larger firms tend to achieve higher profitability and efficiency, but this is accompanied by increased reliance on leverage.

+For investors, the findings emphasize the importance of evaluating both return and risk.
+While larger firms may offer stronger performance, their higher leverage levels introduce additional financial risk that should be carefully assessed.

 ---

-## 7. Limitations
+## Repository Contents

-This analysis has several limitations that should be considered when interpreting the results.

-First, although the original dataset contains extensive firm-level observations, the data is aggregated into four firm size groups for analytical clarity.
-This aggregation significantly reduces the number of observations and limits the statistical power of the regression model.

-Second, grouping firms may mask important variations within each category.
-Firms within the same size group can differ substantially in terms of profitability, risk, and operational characteristics, which are not captured in this analysis.

-Third, the regression model includes only a limited number of explanatory variables, such as leverage and profit margin.
-Other important factors, including industry effects, firm-specific characteristics, and macroeconomic conditions, are not considered, which may lead to omitted variable bias.

-In addition, the analysis is based on cross-sectional data and does not account for changes over time.
-Therefore, it cannot capture dynamic trends in firm performance.

-Finally, the findings are based on Chinese listed companies, which may limit the generalisability of the results to other markets.

-Overall, these limitations suggest that the results should be interpreted with caution, and further research using more detailed and longitudinal data is recommended.
+* `LiuyingChen2470403_checkpoint.ipynb` – Full data analysis and visualization
+* `README.md` – Project documentation

 ---

+## How to Run

+1. Open the Jupyter Notebook
+2. Run all cells in order
+3. Review visualizations and regression results

+---

-## 8. Conclusion
+## Author

-The analysis shows that larger firms achieve higher profitability and efficiency, as reflected in increasing ROA and ROE.
-However, they also rely more on leverage, indicating higher financial risk.
-Smaller firms demonstrate more unstable performance, with negative profit margins in some cases.
-Although regression results suggest a positive relationship between leverage and profitability, the findings are not statistically significant due to the small sample size.
-Overall, investors should consider the trade-off between profitability and risk when making investment decisions.
+LiuyingChen
+ACC102 Individual Task

+---

+## AI Usage Disclosure

+Tool: ChatGPT (OpenAI, GPT-5.3)
+Access Date: April 2026

+AI was used to assist with code debugging, improving workflow structure, and refining explanations of analysis results.
+All analytical decisions, interpretations, and final outputs were reviewed and adjusted by the author.

 ---